gardenlinux/gardenlinux/features/metal/README.md

 ## Feature: metal
 ### Description
 <website-feature>
-This platform feature creates an artifact for (bare) metal systems.
+This feature creates an artifact for (bare) metal systems.
 </website-feature>

 ### Features